 Who is a minimalist budget for?

 Anyone can have a minimalist budget.
-But it’s especially good for people who want to cut back on their spending or set up a new budgeting system.
+But it’s especially good for people who want to cut back on their spending with a minimalist approach to finances.
+It's also great for people who want to set up a new budgeting system.
 If you’ve been trying to cut back on spending but find yourself making lots of splurge purchases, then a minimalist budget could be worth looking into.

 When I find myself wanting to buy something spur of the moment, I find that using a minimalist approach helps me figure out if I really need it or not.
 Identifying your values and seeing where your money goes and why it goes there can help you prioritize your spending habits.